José Álavrez Fernández - Apaktone

 ° Cuevas, Spain 1890 – † Lima, Peru 1970

-Towards the end of his life, his health deteriorated and he returned to Lima, where he devoted himself to describing the languages he had learned and the expeditions he had organized.
+Towards the end of his life, Alvarez's health deteriorated and he returned to Lima, where he devoted himself to describing the languages he had learned and his expedition experiences.

-Apaktone represents the missionary zeal that lived in the 20th century.
-In the 19th century, many Dominican friars in Europe and North America, which led to the creation of countless Christian communities in Africa, Latin America, Asia, and Oceania.
+Apaktone embodies the missionary spirit of the 20th century Dominicans – a commitment that led to the birth of countless Christian communities in Africa, Latin America, Asia and Oceania.